- 1 Emotional Support Animals (ESA)

 Emotional Support Animals (ESA)

-Technically speaking, animals of any known species can be considered as an emotional support animal.
+Technically speaking, animals of any known species can be considered as an ESA.
 However, one must understand that the rules of common sense are applied.
 For example, a dog is often considered as a great emotional support animal while a goat is not seen as a reasonable choice.

-During the support of therapy sessions, a certified mental health expert must find it necessary for the patient to be prescribed the emotional support animal.
+During the therapy sessions, a certified mental health expert must find it necessary for the patient to be prescribed the ESA.
 According to law, an emotional support animal is not required to obtain any type of training or instruction in order to decrease their owner’s symptoms.

 Types of Emotional Support Animals

-An emotional support animal is any type of animal that can be kept in a residence.
-Examples of emotional support animals include cats, dogs, birds, ferrets, mini pigs, rabbits, mice, and even snakes.
-Currently, emotional support animals have no age or maturity requirements.
+An ESA is any type of animal that can be kept in a residence.
+Examples of emotional animals include cats, dogs, birds, ferrets, mini pigs, rabbits, mice, and even snakes.
+Currently, emotional animals have no age or maturity requirements.
 This means that emotional support animals can be any juvenile animal including kittens and puppies.
 One important requirement for the emotional support animal is that they do not become or act as an irritation in the home or throughout the surrounding area.